JackBroderick/FinTrack/README.txt

-FINTRACK 1.3.1 a yfinance workbook constructor
+FINTRACK 1.3.1 - a yfinance excel workbook constructor

 TO USE